 Your education may be the most important investment you and your family ever make.
 It is an investment and a commitment that will pay off for the rest of your life.
-While the responsibility of paying for an Emory education lies with you and your family insomuch as you are able to pay, we want to help you acquire the education you deserve and we offer an array of programs toward that end.
+While the responsibility of paying for an Emory education lies with you and your family insomuch as you are able to pay, we offer an array of programs to support you.

 A family’s entire financial portfolio, including income, assets, and other earnings will be considered for eligibility to receive financial aid.
 In addition to the FAFSA, Emory uses the CSS PROFILE because it provides more insight into a family’s financial circumstances.
 The FAFSA is used to determine federal aid eligibility and the CSS PROFILE determines institutional aid.

 The Emory University Office of Financial Aid offers three basic types of need-based financial aid: grants, work-study and low interest loans.